megumi-mori/SimplyFire-beta/docs/source/plugin_gui/mini_analysis.rst

   Delete minis annotated in the visible x-axis.

 Report stats
-  Report the summary of the discovered minis to the **results-panel**.
+  Reports the summary of the discovered minis to the **results-panel**.

 Open guide
-  Open the mini guide popup window.
+  Opens the mini guide popup window.

 Core Parameters
 ---------------------